itkovian/itkovian.net/posts/2008-05-31-Aligning_data_from_separate_files_using_Haskell.markdown

 -----
-Title:  Aligning data from separate files using Haskell
+title:  Aligning data from separate files using Haskell
-Author: Andy Georges
+author: Andy Georges
-Date: May 31, 2008
+date: May 31, 2008
+tags:
 -----